You’ve got the first four covered, but don’t you want to feel great, look great and keep the energy high?

 And why not?

-As schedules ebb and flow, a gym not even insight, why not keep energy high and your body feeling great by starting your day with a mindset to move?
+As our schedules ebb and flow, and we hit the road for vacations and weekend getaways, why not keep energy high and your body feeling great by starting your day with a mindset to move?

 But, in the lazy and even crazy days of summer, how does staying fit meld into summer fun?

 Says Brian Vahjen, NASM Master Trainer and Senior Program Advisor, American Fitness, Spring, 2019, “I…encourage people to get outside to hike, bike, run, and kayak.
 I like to find cardio people enjoy.”

 So, let’s keep this simple.
 To remind us that good health is a lifestyle to be lived every day, the American Heart Association and its Go Red for Women movement gives the best advice: “Smile more, move more, add intensity, repeat.”
 This is a great mantra for having fun this summer while keeping our health a top priority.